adam-mcdaniel/sage/README.md

 ## Why Sage?

 Sage is very portable -- run it on your thermostat!
-Here's the complete list of core virtual machine instructions, and their C equivalents:
+Here's the complete list of core virtual machine instructions and their C equivalents:

 | Instruction | C Equivalent    |
 | ----------- | --------------- |